-- Logs of reported incidents (Smoothwall).
-In the event of the school being notified of an incident via the LA automated Smoothwall system, the Online Safety Coordinator will contact the LA Technical Support Team, depending on severity, as a means of investigating the content accessed on the school network and to make any effected devices safe (LA uses smoothwall web filtering policies). - Parent and pupil questionnaires (Microsoft Forms/My School App) related to home Internet usage in order to gain a knowledge of issues experienced by parents at home, which may have an adverse effect on their child/children's wellbeing or on the website's that learners may attempt to access whilst at school (school).
+- Logs of reported incidents.
+In the event of a reported incident the school will contact the LA ICT Manager in order to ascertain whether inappropriate content has been accessed on the school network, and to acquire data logs of blocked content as and where appropriate (LA uses smoothwall web filtering policies) - In the event of a reported incident a request will be made to the LA to send monthly blocked content from the school's Internet activity logs, via email. - Regular parent and pupil questionnaires (Microsoft Forms/Schoop) related to home Internet usage in order to gain a knowledge of issues experienced by parents at home, which may have an adverse effect on their child/children's wellbeing or on the site's that learners may attempt to access whilst at school (school).